 - Get a credit on your card statement: 0.6 cents

 - Shop the Amex shopping portal: 0.5 cents each

 Very importantly, you can also transfer your points to one of 22 airline and hotel partners and boost your balance with that loyalty program.
-Points to most travel partners transfer at a 1-to-1 ratio or better.
+Points to most travel partners transfer at a one-to-one ratio or better.
 You’ll pay a fee for each point transferred to a domestic airline (0.06 cents per point, up to $99 per transfer), but it’s still a worthwhile option, especially if you shift your points to members of the Star Alliance or OneWorld Alliance.

 How to Get the Most Out of This Card

 Make sure to snatch up the welcome offer by spending $2,000 on this card in your first three months.
 And use the card as your go-to when dining out and paying for any transportation expenses, no matter how small.
 (Subway fare adds up!)
 If you are an air traveler, take advantage of the card’s airport perks, like partial reimbursement for a CLEAR Plus security clearance membership and LoungeBuddy lounge passes.
 (See below for more details.)